wp-plugins/ban-hammer/readme.txt

 After installation, go to **Tools > Ban Hammer** to customize the error message (and banned emails, but it's the same list from your comment moderation so...).

 <strong>Multisite</strong?
-After installation, go to **Network Admain > Settings > Ban Hammer** to customize the error message and banned email list.
+After installation, go to **Network Admin > Settings > Ban Hammer** to customize the error message and banned email list.
 This will ban users network wide.

 == Screenshots ==